MartPhilip/predipreda/README.md

 modify to choose the option she/he wants to test :

-- the **weight** you give to the predation interaction (e.g. give more weight to predator than prey).
+- the **weight** you give to the predation interaction (e.g. give more weight to prey than non-prey (no interactions recorded)).

 - the **eigen vector** data derived from phylogenetic trees.